Homepage > Journal > The best programming languages for product managers

 • Determines the functions and the way the product works (collecting product requirements) that meet the needs of the customer

-• Defines the measures of success, methods of evaluating success.
+• Defines the measures of success and methods of evaluating success.

 • Collecting, analyzing, and synthesizing market quantitative and qualitative research